shkurtagashi/EDArtifact/EDArtifact_Dashboard/README.md

 	- Which python

-## EDArtifact Technical Specifications
+## EDArtifact_Dashboard: Technical specifications

-EDArtifact was developed using Dash, a Python framework built on top of Flask, Plotly.js, and React.js.
+EDArtifact_Dashboard was developed using Dash, a Python framework built on top of Flask, Plotly.js, and React.js.
 It is primarily used for data visualization in web applications.
 To get familiar with `Dash` you may use the tutorials in https://dash.plot.ly/ and utilize the different `Dash` Core Components presented in https://dash.plot.ly/dash-core-components.

-## EDArtifact usage instructions
+## EDArtifact_Dashboard: Usage instructions
 To start labelling a session you should first upload the data using the Upload button.
 You will then need to choose one csv file that contains two columns: `EDA_Filtered` and `Time`.
 To ensure a certain degree of reliability, a backup ﬁle is generated after ﬁnishing the labelling of the first 10-minute window.
 This allows you to reload it in case of a crash, as well as temporarily stop and continue later, using the Continue labelling button.
 The backup feature sometimes might not work properly.
 If you wish to delete all the provided labels in a session and restart labelling the session, you may use the Reset button.
 If the majority of the segments in a 10-minute window are clean or artifacts you may use the Mark all as clean or Mark all as artifact buttons respectively and then go to specific 5-second windows to change the label.
 Once you are done you may click the Finish button to save your labels.

 `Label`: Artifact, Clean, Unsure